The set in Python

 The set comprehension involves creating a new set where items of iterable (a sequence) go through a certain operation.

-In next section, I will show you creating simple sets along with set comprehension examples with code.
+In next section, I will show you how to create simple sets along with set comprehension examples with code.

 A demo of creating and displaying a set